Brascamp-Lieb type inequalities on weighted Riemannian manifolds with boundary: Introduction

 In the purely Riemannian setting, it is classical that positive lower bounds on the Ricci curvature tensor $\Ric_g$ and upper bounds on the topological dimension $n$ play a fundamental role in governing various Sobolev-type inequalities on $(M,g)$, see e.g. \cite{ChavelEigenvalues,GallotBourbaki,GallotIsoperimetricInqs,LiYauEigenvalues,YauIsoperimetricConstantsAndSpectralGap} and the references therein.
 In the weighted-manifold setting, the pertinent information on \emph{generalized} curvature and \emph{generalized} dimension may be incorporated into a single tensor, which was put forth by Bakry and \'Emery \cite{BakryEmery,BakryStFlour} following Lichnerowicz \cite{Lichnerowicz1970GenRicciTensorCRAS,Lichnerowicz1970GenRicciTensor}.
 The $N$-dimensional Bakry--\'Emery Curvature tensor ($N \in (-\infty,\infty]$) is defined as (setting $\Psi = \exp(-V)$):

-and the Bakry--\'Emery Curvature-Dimension condition $CD(\rho,N)$, $\rho \in \Real$, is the requirement that as 2-tensors on $M$:
+and the Bakry--\'Emery Curvature-Dimension condition $\CD(\rho,N)$, $\rho \in \Real$, is the requirement that as 2-tensors on $M$:

 Here $\nabla^2 V$ denotes the Riemannian Hessian of $V$.
-Note that the case $N=n$ is only defined when $V$ is constant, i.e. in the classical non-weighted Riemannian setting where $\mu$ is proportional to $\vol_M$, in which case $\Ric_{\mu,n}$ boils down to the usual Ricci curvature tensor.
+Note that the case $N=n$ is only defined when $V$ is constant, i.e. in the classical non-weighted Riemannian setting where $\mu$ is proportional to $\vol_M$, in which case $\Ric_{\mu,n}$ boils down to $\Ric_g$.
 When $N= \infty$ we set:

-It is customary to only treat the case when $N \in [n,\infty]$, with the interpretation that $N$ is an upper bound on the ``generalized dimension" of the weighted-manifold $(M,g,\mu)$; however, our method also applies with no extra effort to the case when $N \in (-\infty,0]$, and so our results are treated in this greater generality, which in the Euclidean setting encompasses the entire class of Borell's convex (or ``$1/N$-concave") measures \cite{BorellConvexMeasures} (cf.\cite{BrascampLiebPLandLambda1,BobkovLedouxWeightedPoincareForHeavyTails}).
-It will be apparent that the more natural parameter is actually $1/N$, with $N=0$ interpreted as $1/N = -\infty$, and so our results hold in the range $1/N \in [-\infty,1/n]$.
-Clearly, the $CD(\rho,N)$ condition is monotone in $1/N$ in that range, so for all $N_+ \in [n,\infty], N_- \in (-\infty,0]$:
+It is customary to only treat the case when $N \in [n,\infty]$, with the interpretation that $N$ is an upper bound on the ``generalized dimension" of the weighted-manifold $(M,g,\mu)$; however, our method also applies with no extra effort to the case when $N \in (-\infty,0]$, and so our results are treated in this greater generality, which in the Euclidean setting encompasses the entire class of Borell's convex (or ``$1/N$-concave") measures \cite{BorellConvexMeasures} (cf. \cite{BrascampLiebPLandLambda1,BobkovLedouxWeightedPoincareForHeavyTails}).
+It will be apparent that the more natural parameter is actually $1/N$, with $N=\infty,0$ interpreted as $1/N = 0,-\infty$, respectively, and so our results hold in the range $1/N \in [-\infty,1/n]$.
+As $d V\otimes d V$ appearing in (\ref{eq:Ric-def}) is a positive semi-definite tensor, the $\CD(\rho,N)$ condition is clearly monotone in $\frac{1}{N-n}$ and hence in $\frac{1}{N}$ in the latter range, so for all $N_+ \in [n,\infty], N_- \in (-\infty,0]$:

-note that $CD(\rho,0)$ is the weakest condition in this hierarchy.
-It seems that outside the Euclidean setting, this extension of the Curvature-Dimension condition to the range $N \leq 0$, has not attracted much attention in the weighted-Riemannian and more general metric-measure space setting (cf. \cite{SturmCD12,LottVillaniGeneralizedRicci}); an exception is the work of Ohta and Takatsu \cite{OhtaTakatsuEntropies1,OhtaTakatsuEntropies2}.
-We expect this gap in the literature to be quickly filled (in fact, concurrently to posting our work on the arXiv, Ohta \cite{OhtaNegativeN} has posted a first attempt of a systematic treatise of the range $N \leq 0$).
+note that $\CD(\rho,0)$ is the weakest condition in this hierarchy.
+It seems that outside the Euclidean setting, this extension of the Curvature-Dimension condition to the range $N \leq 0$ has not attracted much attention in the weighted-Riemannian and more general metric-measure space setting (cf. \cite{SturmCD12,LottVillaniGeneralizedRicci}); an exception is the work of Ohta and Takatsu \cite{OhtaTakatsuEntropies1,OhtaTakatsuEntropies2}.
+We expect this gap in the literature to be quickly filled (in fact, concurrently to posting our work on the arXiv, Ohta \cite{Ohta-NegativeN} has posted a first attempt of a systematic treatise of the range $N \leq 0$, and subsequently other authors have also begun treating this extended range \cite{EMilmanNegativeDimension,KlartagLocalizationOnManifolds,Wylie-SectionalCurvature,KennardWylie-WeightedSectionalCurvature,EMilmanHarmonicMeasures}).